 Diana Nabbumba - PhD

-Supervised by Dr Rachel Winterton and Associate Professor Suzanne Hodgkin
+Supervised by Dr. Rachel Winterton, Associate Professor Suzanne Hodgkin and Dr. Jacqui Theobald.

 Carmela Leone - PhD